_7020008

 I’m surprised I arrived on time, given the distractions presented to me along the Rt 104 drive. . .distractions that were just too beautiful and intriguing to ignore.
 But I didn’t dally too long because I didn’t want to miss the butterflies!

-It was a lovely day.
+It was a great day.
 Some butterfly views were captured, but only briefly.
 A monarch or two were sighted along with a pearl crescent and a lovely tiger swallowtail.

 Still, the hike was fun, and Jim proved to be a knowledgeable and excellent guide, pointing out the flora and fauna we encountered, including the poison ivy and the poison ivy look-alikes.